tao-j/helvetic/README.md

 *helvetic* is an application that replaces the web service for the FitBit Aria.

+It can be either run as Python webserver or on ESP32 with BLE support.

 The software is a work-in-progress, and runs as a Django application.
 It also includes a bare-bones implementation of the protocol for testing, which uses bottle.py (and stores no data).

 It requires local DNS spoofing in order to intercept requests originally bound for `fitbit.com`.